hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   This is a single stem-Conv attribution run from `test_compiler_generated_micro_mobilenet_stage1`, not an equivalent full-graph comparison.
-- The compiler-generated Micro-MobileNet stage-10 prefix is a byte-exact PASS on Verilator with 63 commands at 338,498 PMU cycles.
-Its PMU attribution is 168,914 retired Snitch instructions, 14,976 systolic compute cycles (4.42%), 5,791 iDMA busy cycles (1.71%), 190,818 AFU done events, and 5,236 aggregate TCDM stall cycles.
-This is 4.040x the 83,786-cycle stage-1 stem run, 76.32% of the 443,524-cycle compiler full graph, and 97.27% of the 347,992-cycle native Micro-MobileNet total.
-These ratios are attribution only: the prefix has a 36,864-byte public output boundary and is not equivalent to either full-graph workload.
+- The compiler-generated Micro-MobileNet stage-10 prefix remains a byte-exact PASS on Verilator after pointwise coalescing.
+Its command count falls from 63 to 39, PMU cycles from 338,498 to 287,654 (-15.0%), and completed iDMA operations from 227 to 139.
+This remains attribution only: the prefix has a 36,864-byte public output boundary and is not equivalent to either full-graph workload.
 The source test is `test_compiler_generated_micro_mobilenet_stage10`.
 - Neural-AI compiler-runtime host ABI/layout/quantization checks pass.
 - Compiler-generated Verilator packages pass byte-exactly: